reitera11/Process-Scheduler-Simulator/README.md

 - SJF scheduling

 Features to be added to the program:
-- Average waiting and turnaround times
+- Average waiting and turnaround time
 - SRemainingJF sceduling
 - Export process execution timeline as a graph